sharispe/sm-tools-evaluation/README.md

 The source code used in this project is open source, it can be used to reproduce the tests.
 Details regarding the materials and methods used in the evaluations are also specified for each test.
-However, due to github constraints regarding file sizes, some datasets may not be included in this community project ; they are made available through other websites.
+However, due to github constraints regarding file sizes, some datasets may not be included in this community project; they are made available through other websites.

 > Do not hesitate to help us improve the benchmarks and to upgrade the tests with new tools or new versions of considered tools.
 > The issue tracker can be used to discuss any problems regarding the source code or the test protocols.
 >
-> You can also contribute to the project to:
+> You can also contribute to the project by:
-> * (i) add new tools or upgrade existing tools or datasets;
+> * (i) adding new tools or upgrade existing tools or datasets;
-> * (ii) add new tests;
+> * (ii) adding new tests;
-> * (iii) fix bugs, improve the source code (e.g. tool parameters).
+> * (iii) fixing bugs, improve the source code (e.g. tool parameters).
 >
-> Approaved contributions will next be incorporated to this project.
+> Approved contributions will be subsequently incorporated into this project.